Rachel Lee Goldenberg

 Rachel Lee Goldenberg (born 1984/1985) is an American film director and screenwriter.
 She has directed a number of feature films and television episodes.
 She had her breakthrough after she was discovered by Will Ferrell, who gave her the opportunity to direct the Lifetime television film A Deadly Adoption, in which he starred.

 Her 1980s musical film Valley Girl was released in May 2020.
 She has also directed films made by The Asylum.
 In addition she directed web shorts for Funny or Die, including the series Lady Time.
 Her next film, Unpregnant, premiered on September 10, 2020, on HBO Max.

 Early life

-In 2003, Goldenberg graduated from Algoquin Regional High School in Northboro, Massachusetts.
+In 2003, Goldenberg graduated from Algonquin Regional High School in Northboro, Massachusetts.
 She then attended Ithaca College where she obtained her B.S. in cinema and photography.